wwadman/bess-sizing-using-household-data/README.md

    python main.py
    ```
 4. Get your (at least 1 year of) Tibber household load profile data using this [this tibber-export repo](https://codeberg.org/marians/tibber-export) and put the monthly CSVs in the `csv/` folder.
-5. Add the battery configurations you want to compare to `src/batteries/bess_candidates.py`
+5. Add the battery configs you want to compare to `src/batteries/bess_candidates.py`
 6. Run your own simulation by specifying the folder with your CSVs:
    ```bash
    python main.py --csv_folder csv